You are here

 - oral-anal contact (rimming)

-- sharing of sex toys between people
+- sharing of sex toys between people without cleaning in-between

 You can use internal (female) or external (male) condoms to reduce the possibility of passing STIs during anal play.
 With an internal condom, you can remove the inside ring and gently push the condom inside the anus using a finger or toy.
 Use plenty of lube on both the outside and inside of the condom.
 Make sure a condom is in place before there is any skin-to-skin contact between genitals and the anal area.